Fix your water leaks

 The average home leaks more than 10,000 gallons of clean water each year through leaky pipes, toilets, showerheads and other fixtures.
 That's equal to the water needed to wash 270 loads of laundry.

 Toilets are especially leak-prone (20% of all toilets leak), but because they are often silent, these leaks can go unnoticed.
-For information on how to fix leaks and save water, see Is your toilet taking a leak?
+Learn more on how to fix leaks and save water: Is your toilet taking a leak?

 Buy less stuff

 Consumer goods that are cheaper to throw away than to repair have become common.
 And the amount of goods that we purchase, use, and then throw away has risen over time.
 This affects the environment in lots of negative ways.
 Here are some questions to ask yourself before heading to the store or the internet to shop:

 - Do I truly need this (new phone or gadget, clothing item, other consumer product) or can I get by without it?